subhasundardass/retui/DOCS.md

 ## Recipes

-Beyond the per-feature examples, here are short patterns for common needs.
+Beyond the primitives above, here are short patterns for common needs, using the real built-in component builders from `retui/components`.

 ### Focus cycling

-Track which interactive element is focused with a single `UseState`:
+Track which interactive element is focused with a single `UseState`, then feed each field's `Focused(...)` from it:

 ```go
 focus, setFocus := retui.UseState(0)